 We will cover a temporary supply of your drug during the first 90 days of your membership in the plan.
-The first supply will be for a maximum of 31 days, or less if your prescription is written for fewer days.
+The first supply will be for a maximum of 93 days, or less if your prescription is written for fewer days.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)
 If needed, we will cover additional refills during your first 90 days in the plan.